SeaQL/seaql.github.io/SeaORM/docs/06-relation/06-custom-join-condition.md

 ## Custom Join

 Last but not least, custom join conditions can be defined at the point you construct the join expression.
+Overriding condition relation can also be done in custom join on the fly.

 ```rust
 assert_eq!(